 A Quirk backlist favorite -- with a fresh new design, ALL new caricatures of the candidates, and a gifty hardcover format and price point.
 Just in time for the 2016 election!

-is a valuable reminder that history does repeat itself, that lessons can be learned from the past (though they usually aren’t), and that our most famous presidents are not above reproach when it comes to the dirtiest game of all—political campaigning.
+is a valuable reminder that history does repeat itself, lessons can be learned from the past (but usually aren’t), and our most famous presidents are not above reproach when it comes to the dirtiest game of all—political campaigning.